-- Document: Element (maximum of one), ProcessingInstruction, Comment,
+- Document: Element (maximum of one), ProcessingInstruction, Comment, DocumentType - DocumentFragment: Element, ProcessingInstruction, Comment, Text, DATASection, EntityReference - DocumentType: No children - EntityReference: Element, ProcessingInstruction, Comment, Text, CDATASection, EntityReference

-DocumentType

-- DocumentFragment: Element, ProcessingInstruction, Comment, Text,

-DATASection, EntityReference

-- DocumentType: No children

-- EntityReference: Element, ProcessingInstruction, Comment, Text,

-CDATASection, EntityReference

-• Element: Element, Text, Comment, ProcessingInstruction, CDATASection,
+- Element: Element, Text, Comment, ProcessingInstruction, CDATASection, EntityReference

-EntityReference

-• Attr: Text, EntityReference
+- Attr: Text, EntityReference

-• ProcessingInstruction: No children
+- ProcessingInstruction: No children

-• Comment: No children
+- Comment: No children

-• Text: No children
+- Text: No children

-• CDATASection: No children
+- CDATASection: No children

-• Entity: Element, ProcessingInstruction, Comment, Text, CDATASection,
+- Entity: Element, ProcessingInstruction, Comment, Text, CDATASection, EntityReference

-EntityReference

-• Notation: No children
+- Notation: No children

 Entire XML document represented in the DOM structure is kept in the memory and this allows developers to retrieve any element of the document easily.
 So, it is very profitable to use DOM parser in the case that a document needs to be accessed several times.
-On the other hand, it requires large amount of memory, and it gets worsen when an document object tree like DOM parser does.
+On the other hand, it requires large amount of memory, and it gets worsen when an XML document gets bigger.

+SAX (Simple API for XML) [132] parser does not work based on creating a document object tree like DOM parser does.
 SAX parser works as a stream parser with an event-driven API, where flow of the program is determined by events.
 Several methods can be defined by users to be called when SAX events occur during parsing a document.
+The SAX events include: